corcorana/restingIAF/iaf_manu.md

 For the moderate SNR condition, PAF and CoG estimates became less accurate on average (as indexed by RMSE) as the dispersal of the target component increased (i.e. as synthetic alpha peaks became broader and less prominent).
 This overarching pattern was replicated in the low SNR condition, which also tended to produce estimates with higher average errors than those generated at corresponding levels of alpha dispersal in the moderate SNR condition.
-The magnitude of maximum absolute estimation errors likewise tended to increase as a function of synthetic alpha peak dispersal (although this pattern was less consistently realised in the low SNR simulations).
+The magnitude of maximum absolute estimation errors (maxDiff) likewise tended to increase as a function of synthetic alpha peak dispersal (although this pattern was less consistently realised in the low SNR simulations).
 In both SNR conditions, the least accurate estimates of broad peak components deviated from their target frequencies by more than 1 Hz.
 The proportion of PAF and CoG estimates that substantially erred from their target frequency (i.e. deviated by more than 0.5 Hz) likewise tended to increase as a function of alpha component dispersal.